 - Be recognised in the media as a strong supporter of education, locally and in practical, meaningful ways

-- Offers a method of finding a pipeline of suitable new recruits for their company
+- Offers a method of finding a pipeline of suitable new recruits for their company who are already interested in the sector they operate within

 - Helps them to build quality relationships with education